 Electrical Tools Names and Pictures

-If the screwdriver tool sheath gets nicked or damaged in any way then throw it out as the insulation properties has been compromised.
+If the screwdriver tool sheath gets nicked or damaged in any way then throw it out as the insulation properties have been compromised.
+Sometimes as an electrician I am forced to work on live terminals to fault find.
+These screwdrivers make it safer.

 Apprentice Fluke Multi-meter